 Best laid plans?

 HogLov's five main practices are corporate, litigation, finance, IP and government regulatory, all of which score highly in Chambers UK.
 Sources were keen to emphasise that “we primarily do corporate, finance and litigation work, so if you come here looking to do lots of niche seats, you'll probably end up disappointed.”
-Indeed, trainees are required to complete both a corporate and a finance seat, and while offerings like competition, public law and employment are available, they're notoriously hard to land.
+Trainees are required to complete either a corporate or a finance seat, and while offerings like competition, public law and employment are available, they're notoriously hard to land.
 Those who'd triumphed made it clear that stating an interest from the get-go is an absolute must.
 Said one: “I wrote it on my application form, mentioned it in interviews and as soon as I started met the partners and senior associates in that department.”